isomerpages/tp-virtualcampus/media/interest_groups/_posts/2020-09-11-japanese_cultural_group.md

             <td style="width:33%"><image src="/images/CCA_japanese_cultural_group.jpg" style="display:block;margin-left:auto;margin-right:auto;" alt="Japanese Cultural Group"></image></td>
             <td>
                 <p>
-                    At Japanese Cultural Group, we promote Japanese culture and inculcate life skills such as people management and events management, in a fun and interactive way.
+                    At the Japanese Cultural Group, we promote Japanese culture and inculcate life skills such as people management and events management, in a fun and interactive way.
 Our activities are wide and varied in areas such as Anime and Manga, Arts and Entertainment, Cuisine, Publicity and Research.
 There is certainly something for you with our numerous unique events and weekly sessions.<br>
                     <br>
                     <b>Highlights:</b><br>
                     We have partnered these organisations and have been involved in their various events:<br>